iambaim/uit-inf-2202-15-assignment-3/AWS-SPARK.md

 #### Run your spark program

+1. Setup the aws cli: `aws configure`.
+Use the security credentials from the "Add User" steps above.

 1. Copy your assignment-3 files (including the compiled jar files) to the cluster (use the full command provided in your cluster SSH information page, below are just an example)
 ```terminal
 $ scp -r -i ~/Downloads/ACCESS.pem assignment-3/target/scala-* hadoop@ec2-54-111-11-111.compute-1.amazonaws.com:~/